Sailing in The Bahamas

 Just 50 miles from the mainland USA, Bimini is a world away from both Miami and Nassau.
 The Bimini Islands have a unique history, linked to the United States in many ways: as a hideout for prohibition smugglers, a favorite haunt of Ernest Hemingway and the location where Dr Martin Luther King Jr composed his Nobel Prize speech.
 It’s easy to see why these islands are so inspiring, with a captivating underwater world, home to many shipwrecks.
 But don’t worry, if you rent a yacht to explore the Bahamas, your captain will make sure you don’t join them.

 The Abacos are a boating paradise, with hundreds of unexplored cays and coves, brimming coral reefs and colonial villages dotting the landscape.
-From Marsh Harbour, the main town for the Abacos, visitors will be able to find yacht rentals on Sailo for both day trips and longer multi-day rentals, as well as fishing boat charters.
+From Marsh Harbour, the main town for the Abacos, visitors will be able to find captained or bareboat charters on Sailo for both day trips and longer multi-day rentals, as well as fishing boat rentals.
 The landscape of the Abacos is that of lush tropical islands, lapped by gentle waves, with sea-life teeming just below the water’s surface.
 Island hopping, snorkeling, scuba diving, fishing and lazy days on quiet beaches are what life is all about here.